Key facts

 - 16 credit points from the Faculty of Health including 6 compulsory core units in the Bachelor of Health Sciences PLUS one major (6 credit points) and one minor (4 credit points)

-- 16 credit points from the Faculty of Arts comprising of core units in either the Global Challenge sequence (3 credit points) or Employability sequence (3 credit points) PLUS one major sequence (8 credit points) as described under course A310 Bachelor of Arts.
-The remaining credit point(s) may be used to undertake a Bachelor of Arts minor sequence or to take additional elective units chosen from the Bachelor of Arts.
+- 16 credit points from the Faculty of Arts comprising of one major sequence ( 8 credit points) as described under course A310 Bachelor of Arts.
+The remaining 8 credit points can be used to undertake a Bachelor of Arts minor sequence, the Employability units or electives chosen from the Bachelor of Arts.
 A minimum of 4 credit points at level 3 of Arts coded units.

 All commencing Faculty of Health Undergraduate course work students are required to complete DAI001* Academic Integrity in their first trimester of study (0 credit point compulsory unit).